electerious/ackee-tracker/README.md

 ### .record(attributes)

 Creates a new record on the server and updates the record constantly to track the duration of the visit.
+The update of old records will be canceled when you call this function once again.

 Examples: